JustinHoyt/sdl_ios_guides/docs/Getting Started/Adapting to the Head Unit Language/index.md

 ```

 ### Pseudo Code for Handling Language Updates
+The pseudo code below shows you the project flow for monitoring the head unit's current language and for determining when to send a `changeRegistration` request.

 ```
 class ProxyManager {
     static let supportedLanguages: [SDLLanguage] = [‘<#Your Supported Language#>’, ‘<#Your Supported Language#>’]